12th Street Jump

-12th Street Jump is a weekly public radio series, which is broadcast in the United States as well as over internet radio stations around the world.
-The show is based in Kansas City, where it began broadcasting from in 2009.
-The show focuses on two genres, Jazz and Blues, while including regular comedy segments.
-David Basse and Eboni Fondren (Pearl Rovaris MacDonald prior to 2014) are the show's hosts.
-They regularly have guests on the show, and interview leading Jazz and Blues artists.
+12th Street Jump was a weekly public radio series, which was broadcast in the United States as well as over internet radio stations around the world.
+The show was based in Kansas City, where it began broadcasting from in 2009.
+The show focused on two genres, Jazz and Blues, while including regular comedy segments.
+David Basse and Eboni Fondren (Pearl Rovaris MacDonald prior to 2014) were the show's hosts.
+They regularly had guests on the show and interviewed leading Jazz and Blues artists.

 In 2015, the show had spread its reach to over 115 stations across the United States.

 History

 12th Street Jump began broadcasting in 2009.
-It is produced by Theater League in Kansas City.
-The public radio show is a weekly show, focusing on Jazz, Blues and also comedy segments.
-The show is recorded at the Green Lady Lounge, 1809 Grand Avenue, on Wednesday nights from 7:30 to 9:00pm in Kansas City.
+It was produced by Theater League in Kansas City.
+The public radio show was a weekly show, focusing on Jazz, Blues and also comedy segments.
+The show was recorded at the Green Lady Lounge, 1809 Grand Avenue, on Wednesday nights from 7:30 to 9:00pm in Kansas City.

 It was first broadcast on KCUR FM89.3, Kansas City's public radio station.
 Its first broadcast came from the Mutual Musicians Foundation, a historic building in the Historic 18th and Vine Jazz district, where Dizzy Gillespie is rumored to have met Charlie Parker.

 In 2010, the show moved to 12th Street Rag, a club located in downtown Kansas City.
-A renovation of the hotel where the club is located forced the show to move to its current location.
-It is now recorded live at the Broadway Jazz Club for subsequent broadcast on stations across the United States.
+A renovation of the hotel where the club is located forced the show to move to its next location.
+It was recorded live at the Broadway Jazz Club for subsequent broadcast on stations across the United States.

 In 2017, the show was aired on 60 public radio stations in the United States on a weekly basis.